banjopickin/women_workforce/edited.md

 **Category Two**

-The highest degree earned is more likely to only be high school and they have either never married or are separated or divorced - essentially, single moms.
+In this category, women are more likely to only have a high school diploma; never have been married; or are separated or divorced.
+Essentially, they are single moms.
 To raise the children and support their family, they choose to work.

 **Category Three**